-For those unaccustomed to working at home, many of the problems arise from the various ways in which their home environment and routine differ from their working ones.
-The trick is to figure out ways to not only mitigate the downsides of these differences but to take advantage of the opportunities they present.
+For those unaccustomed to working at home, many problems arise from the various ways their home environment and routine differ from their working ones.
+The trick is to figure out ways to mitigate the downsides of these differences and take advantage of the opportunities they present.

 Laptops were designed to keep chiropractors in business.

-This is what happens when tilt your head forwards to stare at your laptop, tablet, or phone.
+This is what happens when you tilt your head forward to stare at your laptop, tablet, or phone.
 A typical head weighs 10-12 pounds.
-When you tilt it forward even 15˚, the effective weight felt by your muscles more than doubles, bringing it closer to 27lb.
+When you lean it forward even 15˚, the effective weight felt by your muscles more than doubles, bringing it closer to 27lb.
 At 45˚ this increases to almost 50lb.
 It’s no wonder why back and neck pain is so prevalent these days.

-A recent study found that 67.9% of iPad / tablet users reported experiencing neck and shoulder pain–caused by slouching or bending to view their screens (interestingly enough, symptoms were twice as prevalent in female participants).1https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6016313/.
+A recent study found that 67.9% of iPad / tablet users reported experiencing neck and shoulder pain–caused by slouching or bending to view their screens (interestingly, symptoms were twice as prevalent in female participants).1https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6016313/.

 For most people, working from home means working from your laptop.
 Whether your job entailed sitting at a fancy monitor, working on the trading floor, or teaching a room full of kids, you are now likely spending all day every day at your home computer.
 And your body is starting to hate you for it.The solution to laptop-induced neck and back pain is simple: get an external keyboard, and elevate your screen.
 Click To Tweet

 New York and San Francisco are the most active cities in the country, according to data published by Fitbit a while back.
 Or at least they were.
 As soon as quarantine hit in March, activity levels dropped almost 20% across the board.
-Lacking a commute, lunch breaks, and after-work activities, daily movement is no longer a built-in part of most people’s routine.
+Lacking a commute, lunch breaks, and after-work activities, most people’s routines no longer include built-in daily movement.
 But we can make a conscious decision to put it back–using well-designed habits.

 There’s a famous productivity method knows as “The Pomodoro Technique,” developed by Francesco Cirillo in the 1980s.
-It involves segmenting your work into bursts of 25 minutes followed by a short break (3-5 minutes), then after a few of these sets taking a longer break (15-30 minutes)2https://en.wikipedia.org/wiki/Pomodoro_Technique.
+It involves segmenting your work into bursts of 25 minutes, followed by a short break (3-5 minutes), then after a few of these sets taking a more extended break (15-30 minutes)2https://en.wikipedia.org/wiki/Pomodoro_Technique.

 An excellent series of quick exercises to counteract a head-forward posture can be found here.
-I do these every morning and oftentimes scattered throughout the day, and it has had a measurable impact on my posture (I’ve got the before and after photos to prove it).
+I do these every morning and scattered throughout the day, with a measurable impact on my posture (I’ve got the before and after photos to prove it).

 Sitting while working is so 20th century.